phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/index.md

 In all of the examples below, token authentication is used for clarity.

-<strong>Github users</strong>

-Users who registered using Github authentication may not have PhoneGap Build credentials, and therefore may not be able to use basic authentication.
+__NOTE:__ Users who registered using Github authentication may not have PhoneGap Build credentials, and therefore may not be able to use basic authentication.
 To retrieve an authententication token for your Github-linked account, go to Edit Account (top right in the site navigation bar).
 Find the authentication tokens section, and there you can obtain, as well as create, reset, or delete your token.
 Note that